-The Community Economic Development Fund (CED) is designed to support economic development activities, particularly those creating employment opportunities for low- and moderate-income persons, in CDBG-eligible localities up to \$1,000,000 will be available per project.
-Community Economic Development projects that are non-industrial and will have a regional impact are eligible for up to \$1,250,000 in CDBG assistance.
+The Community Economic Development Fund (CED) is designed to support economic development activities, particularly those creating employment opportunities for low- and moderate-income persons, in CDBG-eligible localities up to \$1,250,000 will be available per project.
+Community Economic Development projects that are non-industrial and will have a regional impact are eligible for up to \$1,500,000 in CDBG assistance.

-For all CED's an irrevocable Letter of Credit, bond, or other guaranteed form of security will be required in the amount of the CED grant.
-This security must remain in place until all program requirements are satisfactorily met.
+For all CED's an irrevocable Letter of Credit or other DHCD-approved security will be required in the amount of the CED grant.
+This security must remain in place until all program requirements are satisfactorily met, within the required timeframe.